microsoft/DMF/Dmf/Modules.Library/Dmf_ComponentFirmwareUpdate.md

 ````
 Member | Description
 ----|----
-TransportConfig | Transport Configuration for this module that the Client wants to associate with this module.
 NumberOfFirmwareComponents | Number of Firmware binary (Offer,Payload) pairs that this module needs to work with.
 EvtComponentFirmwareUpdateFirmwareOfferGet | Clients should specify this callback function to provide each firmware offer bits to this module.
 EvtComponentFirmwareUpdateFirmwarePayloadGet | Clients should specify this callback function to provide each firmware payload bits to this module.